Snow (Hey Oh): Music video

 In an interview, Tony Kaye, who also directed the video for "Dani California", told MTV he would be directing the video for the song.
 However, his footage wasn't used.
 Instead, Warner commissioned director Nick Wickham to shoot a new video showing the band at the October 17 and 18, 2006 shows at the Continental Airlines Arena in East Rutherford, New Jersey, along with black and white film of fans at the parking lot and lines at the live show.

 Live performances

 "Snow (Hey Oh)" has been the second most performed song from Stadium Arcadium and has been performed over 250 times since 2006.
 On June 28, 2012, at the band's concert at Goffertpark in Nijmegen, Netherlands during the I'm with You Tour, the band performed the song for the first time since the end of the Stadium Arcadium Tour nearly five years earlier.
 As of 2023, the song is still featured regularly in the band's setlists.

-Appearances
+Appearances and samples

 In 2008 "Snow (Hey Oh)" was used as one of the official themes of WWE WrestleMania XXIV.
 It was also used in Scrubs in the two-part episode "My Finale" and during the end credits in Death Note: The Last Name.
 The song can be heard in a flashback scene in the Cold Case episode "Sabotage".
+It was in a scene from Brothers and Sisters season 1 episode 23.
+The song was sampled in the 2024 track "Thick of It" by British rapper and internet personality KSI.